Type Definition skia_safe::gpu::DirectContext

 pub fn make_color_space<'a>( &self, direct: impl Into<Option<&'a mut DirectContext>>, color_space: impl Into<Option<ColorSpace>> ) -> Option<Image>

-Creates Image
+Creates Image in target ColorSpace.

-could not be created.
+Returns None if Image could not be created.

-if it is in target ColorSpace
+Returns original Image if it is in target ColorSpace.

-Otherwise, converts pixels from Image
+Otherwise, converts pixels from Image ColorSpace to target ColorSpace.

 If this image is texture-backed, the context parameter is required and must match the context of the source image.